UpDown Desk Review: My Opinion After 3 Years Of Ownership

 How Does UpDown Pro Compare Against Other Desks?

-The marketplace is getting crowded, so you, as the consumer, have a lot of choices.
+The marketplace is getting crowded, giving you, the consumer, many choices.

 I’ve written a comprehensive review of the best standing desks in Australia that you may want to delve into when you have 20+ minutes to spare, but for the moment, let’s do a rapid 5-minute analysis of how the Updown Pro stacks up against the competition.